RobCranfill/tumbalert/README.md

   * Online
     * Adafruit IO?
     * Something else??
 * Use extra button on Trinkey
   - for reset? alarm silence?
+* Use NeoPixel for status output
+  - flash codes?